20 Ancient Greek Flower Myths

 Theseus forgot to change his sail and sailed into Athens with a black sail.

-Believing his son dead, King Aegeus, committed suicide.
+Believing his son dead, King Aegeus,took his own life.

 It is believed that asters bloomed where his blood soaked the earth.

-Asters were sacred to the ancient Greeks and were used in wreaths placed on altars; they also burned aster leaves to ward off snakes and evil spirits.
+Asters were sacred to the ancient Greeks and were used in wreaths placed on altars and they also burned aster leaves to ward off snakes and evil spirits.

 The aster is also a symbol of Aphrodite (Venus), the goddess of love.